 All "as built" information, as listed below, must be submitted to the Engineer’s Representative before a certificate of completion will be issued, the cost of which shall be included in the rates tendered for items PSA 8.3.1 and 8.3.2 under section 1200 A of the schedule of quantities.

-PS 15.1 List of "as built" information required
+PS 15.1 List of "as built" information required.

 A Registered Land Surveyor shall be required to provide the above information.